Swastik200/todo_react_app/README.md

   🖊️ A simple Todo App built using <a href="https://reactjs.org/">React</a> and <a href="https://mantine.dev/">Mantine UI</a>
 </p>

-## This is a super simple Todo App built using React.js and styled using Mantine UI.
+## This is a super simple Todo App built using React.js